-This course describes the architecture, components, and operations of a converged switched network.
-Students learn about the hierarchical network design model and how to configure a switch for basic and advanced functionality.
-By the end of this course, students will be able to troubleshoot and resolve common issues with Virtual LANs, VTP, and inter-VLAN routing in a converged network.
-Students will also develop the knowledge and skills needed to implement a WLAN in a small-to-medium network.
+This course describes the architecture, components, and operations of routers and switches in larger and more complex networks.
+Students learn how to configure routers and switches for advanced functionality.
+By the end of this course, students will be able to configure and troubleshoot routers and switches and resolve common issues with OSPF, EIGRP, and STP in both IPv4 and IPv6 networks.

 Students use the skills and techniques learned in other courses, to continue to execute and close an applied project which was planned and partly executed the previous semester.

 Data Mining is the practice of studying large amounts of data of a variety of types to learn interesting patterns, unknown facts, and other useful information.
 The focus of this course is to explore the analytical, and statistical methods and tools used to process and visualize Big Data.
 Understanding how all the connected things (IoT) are generating Data and how to model these data for overall benefit of the society and industry.

 This course offers the student both theory and lab work that examines modern cloud technologies and ?everything-as-a-service?
 (EAAS) paradigms.
 The student will learn installation, networking, support, and administration of cloud technologies that can serve the needs of the businesses of today.
 As well, security and disaster-recovery strategies will be studied and applied.